michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 22. And she called unto her husband, and said, Send me, I pray thee, one of the young men, and one of the asses, that I may run to the man of God, and come again.

 23. And he said, Wherefore wilt thou go to him to day? it is neither new moon, nor sabbath.
-And she said, It shall be well.well: Heb. peace
+And she said, It shall be well.

-24. Then she saddled an ass, and said to her servant, Drive, and go forward; slack not thy riding for me, except I bid thee.slack…: Heb. restrain not for me to ride
+24. Then she saddled an ass, and said to her servant, Drive, and go forward; slack not thy riding for me, except I bid thee.

 25. So she went and came unto the man of God to mount Carmel.
 And it came to pass, when the man of God saw her afar off, that he said to Gehazi his servant, Behold, yonder is that Shunammite:

 26. Run now, I pray thee, to meet her, and say unto her, Is it well with thee? is it well with thy husband? is it well with the child?
 And she answered, It is well.

 27. And when she came to the man of God to the hill, she caught him by the feet: but Gehazi came near to thrust her away.
-And the man of God said, Let her alone; for her soul is vexed within her: and the Lord hath hid it from me, and hath not told me.him…: Heb. by his feetvexed: Heb. bitter
+And the man of God said, Let her alone; for her soul is vexed within her: and the Lord hath hid it from me, and hath not told me.

 28. Then she said, Did I desire a son of my lord? did I not say, Do not deceive me?